-Plan to attend the festival's signature event, the "world's largest jazz brunch" in Woldenberg Riverfront Park and the French Quarter — a tantalizing spread of beverages and specialty items from some of the best known restaurants in the Crescent City.
-Sample Pat O'Brien's Hurricanes, jambalaya, blackened catfish po-boys, crawfish étouffée, Cajun meat pies and more.
-More than 60 food and beverage booths will be scattered throughout the historic French Quarter.
-All dishes are priced in the $3-$5 range.
+Bring your appetite to the festival's signature event, the "world's largest jazz brunch" in Woldenberg Riverfront Park, Jackson Square and nearby -- a tantalizing spread of beverages and specialty items from some of the best known restaurants in the Crescent City.
+Sample Pat O'Brien's Hurricanes, Barbecue Oysters from Red Fish Grill, Prime Rib Po-boy from the Rib Room, Baked Alaska from Antoine’s, Shrimp Remoulade from Galatoire’s and Oysters Rockefeller from Desire Oyster Bar.
+You can’t try all the restaurants individually during one trip to New Orleans, but you can try a lot of them during this weekend.
+There’s jambalaya, blackened catfish po-boys, crawfish étouffée, Cajun meat pies, deep fried cupcakes, white chocolate bread pudding and more.
+More than 60 food and beverage booths are scattered throughout the historic French Quarter and the riverfront.
+All dishes are priced to sample and savor.

 French Quarter Festival also features free tours of hidden patios and gardens of French Quarter homes, film screenings, a Pirate's Alley art show, the world's largest praline, crawfish eating contests and more.
 There are also special activities for kids that include art and crafts, a photo booth, book giveaways and other projects.